hrapek/ml_ops_dog_breeds/reports/README.md

 ![A WandB run](figures/wandb_run.png)
 ![A WandB two runs](figures/wandb_two_runs.png)

+The first figure shows an example run, we logged training and validation loss and accuracy.
+The second run shows a comparison between two runs.
+These metrics are important to see how the model is learning, especially since, for each run,  we save the model which acheived the lowest validation loss.
+They can be used to compare parameter and architecture choices.

 ### Question 15

 > **Docker is an important tool for creating containerized applications.
 Explain how you used docker in your**